emidwate/oxido/README.md

 The program works in a simple way, downloaded content of the article from tresc_artykulu.txt file in the articleContent.js is passed to openAIQuery.js where as a prompt we give it to ChatGPT and wait for response which will appear in artykul.html

+You can see a sample preview in the file podglad.html